Scheduled maintenance: Saturday, September 10 from 11PM to 12AM PDT

 b. you help to make dinner and serve the guests as well

-c. you eat your dinner with your hands, even the mashed
+c. you eat your dinner with your hands, even the mashed potatoes

 d. you excuse yourself from the table after dessert to answer your cell phone